Healthcare Management vs. Healthcare Administration [UPDATED 2026]

 Start a Career in Healthcare

 National University offers fast-paced, WSCUC-accredited degree programs in healthcare administration, preparing you with the skills and knowledge needed to advance in your field.
-Choose from the Bachelor of Science in Healthcare Administration (BSHA), the Master in Healthcare Administration (MHA), or the Doctor of Health Administration (DHA), with convenient options to complete courses on-site or online.
+Choose from:

-NU also offers a wide range of business degrees and certifications, including the Bachelor of Business Administration (BBA), Master of Business Administration (MBA), and Doctor of Business Administration (DBA).
-In addition, grants, scholarships, and other forms of financial aid are available for students who qualify, with over $50 million awarded in 2022.
+NU also offers a wide range of business degrees and certifications, including the Bachelor of Business Administration (BBA), Master of Business Administration (MBA), and Doctor of Business Administration (DBA), which recently made Forbes’ best of 2024 list.
+In addition, grants, scholarships, and other forms of financial aid are available for students who qualify, with over $77 million awarded in 2024.

 Take the next step on your journey toward a satisfying healthcare career.
 To learn more about healthcare management vs. healthcare administration, check out the healthcare and business programs at National University, or get started on your application.